 Religious Education Classes

-Religious Education Classes and Sacramental Preparation begin in October.
+Religious Education Classes and Sacramental Preparation begin in September.
 Registration takes place in August.
-Classes for this year are full.
 For a list of classes and more information click here.

 RCIA (Rite of Christian Initiation of Adults)